Khmer Empire

-Perhaps its most notable legacy is the site of Angkor, now in Cambodia, the Khmer capital during the empire's zenith.
-The majestic monuments of Angkor, such as Angkor Wat and Bayon, bear testimony to the Khmer Empire's immense power and wealth, impressive art and culture, architectural technique, aesthetic achievements, and the variety of belief systems that it patronised over time.
-Satellite imaging has revealed that Angkor, during its peak in the 11th to the 13th centuries, was the most extensive pre-industrial urban complex in the world.
-Researchers have also concluded that the Khmer Empire invented the world's first healthcare system which included 102 hospitals.
+The site of Angkor is perhaps the empire's most notable legacy, as it was the capital during the empire's zenith.
+The majestic monuments of Angkor, such as Angkor Wat and the Bayon, bear testimony to the Khmer Empire's immense power and wealth, impressive art and culture, architectural technique, aesthetic achievements, and variety of belief systems that it patronized over time.
+Satellite imaging has revealed that Angkor's elaborate water management network, during its peak in the 11th to the 13th centuries, was the most extensive pre-industrial urban complex in the world.